 Studying the data generated by their vehicles, manufacturers can be better prepared to develop better variants and upgrades.
 With a host of data varying across matrices, they can look to improve anything from fuel efficiency and engine performance, to driver comfort, passenger ergonomics and environment friendly vehicles.
 It could also be beneficial when a customer brings in their vehicle for timely services as the service center would now be better positioned to run maintenance after studying how each component in the car has been performing thus far.

 Government agencies can stand to gain knowledge on how the public drives on its roads, to find out which are the most congested and which aren’t.
 This could help them suitably plan budgets for maintenances or aid them in making an informed decision on alternate traffic routes.
 Further, they could plan on increasing the frequencies of public transport along the lines that see more traffic, thus, encouraging its usage more often.
 In times of emergencies, ambulances and related services can make use of the data to determine the quickest route to their destination that would have minimum blockades.

 These are just some of the more obvious use cases in telematics.
 The information gained from this technology is also being used in developing autonomous self-driving cars, enabling manufacturers to come up with fine-tuned, fuel efficient, and environmentally friendly vehicles into the market.
-Here at HCL, we have already begun aiding our clients in setting up a backend infrastructure to regulate, monitor, clean, and understand the data provided by vehicles.
+Here at HCLTech, we have already begun aiding our clients in setting up a backend infrastructure to regulate, monitor, clean, and understand the data provided by vehicles.
 As time progresses, we stand to understand more of what we have and help our customers and ourselves drive further.